Discover Proactive Safety Measures

-A written safety program, available to every worker, is truly a win-win for employers and employees and delivers many long-term benefits.
-For employers, a safety program increases productivity, improves employee morale and reduces absenteeism.
-For employees, company training and safety education fosters a feeling of support and empowerment.
+No matter what business you’re in, a strong foundation for success should include an effective workplace safety program that delivers long-term value.
+A written program—accessible to every worker—is a win-win for employers and employees alike.
+For employers, it increases productivity, improves engagement, and reduces absenteeism.
+For employees, safety training and education foster a sense of support and empowerment.

 1. Prevents Injuries

 The best workplace health and safety program is one that keeps employees from getting injured to start!
-As OSHA points out, nearly all workplace incidents, injuries, and even fatalities, are preventable.
+As OSHA points out, nearly all workplace incidents, injuries, and even fatalities are preventable.

 - Reduce the likelihood of slips, trips and falls by providing personal protection equipment (PPE) and offering employee safety training and resources that reinforce best practices.